Need something else?

 If you have an unresolved OATH-adjudicated summons (including Environmental Control Board (ECB) violations) that is in judgment, the violation may be converted to a lien and placed on your property tax bill.
 Failure to resolve the violation could result in your property being included in a future tax lien sale.

 The property tax bill includes the violation number and the current amount of the judgment.
-You must pay the violation or contact OATH to dispute the ticket before the due date printed on the bill.
-To learn about paying or disputing a violation, visit the City-Issued Violation or Summons page.
+You must pay the violation or enter into a payment plan.
+To learn about paying a violation, visit the City-Issued Summons Payment page.

 Once the violation has been paid, settled, or received a new hearing you may see a second line on the bill with the same violation number and a negative amount.